doutv/MIPS-Assembler-Simulator/report.md

 Yongjin, Huang 119010115

 # Introduction
-This project implements MIPS assembler and simulator in a single `simulator.cpp` file.
+This project implements a MIPS assembler and simulator in a single `simulator.cpp` file.
 The assembler and the simulator are designed separately so that each of them is supposed to work independently.
 # Features & Tricks
 ## Nested class
 Wrap `Scanner` and `Parser` into `Assembler` using nested class, which enhances code reusability.